LINCOLN MKZ HYBRID CLASS ACTION

 Following our filed class actions for MPG fraudulent advertising, we are investigating MPG fraudulent advertising claims against Lincoln for its MKZ Hybrid model.

-McCuneWright, LLP, has filed Federal class action lawsuits against General Motors, LLC, Hyundai Motor America, and Ford Motor Company, for affirmatively misleading advertising of estimated miles per gallon fuel efficiency.
-It continues to research how these advertisements have affected customers of GM and Hyundai.
+McCuneWright, LLP, has filed Federal class action lawsuits against Hyundai Motor America, and Ford Motor Company, for affirmatively misleading advertising of estimated miles per gallon fuel efficiency.
+It continues to research how these advertisements have affected customers of Hyundai.
 It also continues to research the practices of other manufacturers and whether they are illegally advertising inflated miles per gallon (MPG) of their vehicles.
 The lawsuits seek restitution, damages and an injunction to stop the illegal advertisements.

 After the filings of these lawsuits, the false advertisements of MPG has recently attracted great attention in a case brought by an attorney customer who opted out of a settlement and proceeded to obtain almost $10,000 in a small claims judgment against Honda.
 That case is presently on appeal.